Breaking Symmetry When Training Transformers: Correlations between activations

 Transformers are known to keep information about token $k$ in the $k$-th column of the transformer block.
 For example, probing of language models~\cite{hewitt-liang-2019-designing} relies on this fact.
-We believe this is caused in part by the fact that $W_Q X_1$ and $W_K X_2$ will tend to be similar when $X_1$ and $X_2$ are similar, making each block attend to the one under it, and in part by residual connections.

-Here, we demonstrate a visualization of the absolute value of the correlations between all the activations in a layer of our Transformer trained on the three-digit addition task.
+As shown in Fig.~\ref{fig:matrices0}, we demonstrate a visualization of the absolute value of the Pearson correlations between all the activations in a layer of our Transformer trained on the three-digit addition task.

+We flatten the activations of the Transformer into a 1-D vector by rasterizing all the activations in row-major order.
+Activations from the same attention block in the same layer are rasterized to nearby coordinates.

 The ``blocky" structure indicates that, within each block, activations can get ``permuted" to some extent layer-to-layer.
+Activations that belong to the same block in the same layer are likely correlated.
+If the transformer ``permutes" the location where information about token $k$ is stored between layers $l_1$ and $l_2$, we'd expect to see an off-diagonal block with high correlations, which we sometimes observe.

 The observations that there are more pronounced ``off-diagonal" blocks when there are fewer residual connections indicate that residual connections play a role in keeping information from token $k$ in the k-th vertical slice of the transformer.